 Don't be afraid to speak

-You should not be afraid to say some word wrong: everyone makes mistakes and foreigners are very positive about it, because you are just learning.
+There is no need to be afraid to say a word incorrectly: everyone makes mistakes, and foreigners are very positive about this, because you are just learning.

 Test different methods and choose your own